faresbrayek2/Netflix-Login-ViteJS/README.md

 Open your browser and navigate to http://127.0.0.1:5173/<br>
 Deployment<br>
-To deploy the project to a production environment, run the following command:
+To deploy the project to a production environment, run the following command:<br>

 Copy code
 ```